Jomula/jomula.github.io/slides.md

 The CtG project provides a metadata corpus on projects working with non-latin scripts

 The infrastructure...
-- requires no conventional setup and sysadmin
+- requires <span v-mark.underline.red>no conventional setup and sysadmin</span>
 - is free of charge and accessible from (almost) everywhere
-- provides multiple methods to provide sustainable long-term archiving (github, web archive, zenodo)
+- provides multiple methods to provide <span v-mark.underline.red>sustainable long-term archiving (github, web archive, zenodo)</span>
 - provides human- and machine-readable data for further processing
 - provides insight in topics that are commonly ignored (e.g. the wide lack of sustainability plans)
 - provides an overview over different stacks, tools and methods in use
-- is independent from limited third party funding
+- is <span v-mark.underline.red>independent from limited third party funding</span>

 ... but ...
 - may be problematic with sensitive or complex data